-In the current study it was found that there was significant decrease in ADC values starting from controls, then patients with early hepatic fibrosis then those with late fibrosis.
-When the ADC results combined with the miRs (200b, 21 and 29b) this provides highly sensitive, specific and accurate tool to differentiate patients with hepatic fibrosis from normal control patients.
-When the results of ADC combined with miR-200b, this was the best in differentiating patients from controls with (96.9%) accuracy also it can differentiate early from late fibrosis with (80.2%) accuracy.
+In the current study, it was found that there was a significant decrease in ADC values in patients with early hepatic fibrosis and late fibrosis when compared to controls.
+Combining ADC results and miR data (200b, 21 and 29b) provided a highly sensitive, specific, and accurate tool to differentiate patients with hepatic fibrosis from normal control patients.
+This tool was best at differentiating patients from controls, with and accuracy of 96.9% and had an accuracy of 80.2% for differentiating early from late fibrosis.

 Research conclusions

-Combination of ADC and miR (21, 200b and 29b) is considered save, easy and noninvasive tool in detection and staging of hepatic fibrosis resulting from chronic hepatitis C viral infection.
+Combination of ADC and miR (21, 200b and 29b) is considered a safe, easy, and non-invasive tool in the detection and staging of hepatic fibrosis resulting from chronic hepatitis C viral infection.

 Research perspectives

-Combination between imaging and laboratory results in detection and staging of hepatic fibrosis resulting from chronic hepatitis C virus infection is a valuable method because it is easy and noninvasive, however if more studies done on large number of patients, the results will be more accurate.
-Also, if advanced MRI machines are used with advanced post processing technology like diffusion tensor and diffusion kurtosis, this will add to the study effectiveness and power.
+Combining imaging and laboratory results in detection and staging of hepatic fibrosis resulting from chronic hepatitis C virus infection is a valuable method because it is easy and non-invasive.
+However, a study with more patients will generate more accurate results.
+Also, use of advanced MRI machines with advanced post processing technology like diffusion tensor and diffusion kurtosis will improve the effectiveness and power of our findings.

 REFERENCES